What Is A Tropical Climate?

 Colombia isn’t a place many people would associate with a tropical climate.
-The signature towns of Medellín and Bogotá are both set up in the cooler temperatures of the mountains.
+The signature towns of Medellín and Bogotá are both set up in the mountains.
 But Colombia is vast, and most of country benefits from a warmer climate.
 Away from the Andes, you can find tropical living on both the Pacific and Caribbean, as well as inland.

 Cartagena, on the Caribbean coast is one of the most popular places for expats looking to enjoy a tropical lifestyle.
 Founded in the 16th century, Cartagena boasts extensive old-town infrastructure.
-It’s a regular stop for cruise ships and also popular with locals, which brings plenty of money into the local economy.
+It’s a regular stop for cruise ships.
+It is also popular with locals and brings plenty of money into the local economy.